• Tel: 858.663.9055

 Bulk quote request

-Immunohistochemistry of CDH17 antibody in human rectal cancer tissue.
-The rabbit polyclonal antibody demonstrates strong membranous HRP-DAB brown staining in malignant gland-forming epithelial cells, consistent with Cadherin 17 expression in intestinal-type adenocarcinoma.
-Staining highlights cohesive tumor cell membranes with preserved glandular architecture, while adjacent stromal components show minimal background signal.
-Heat-induced epitope retrieval was performed by boiling tissue sections in pH 8 EDTA for 20 minutes followed by cooling prior to incubation.
+CDH17 Antibody Rectal Cancer IHC.
+Immunohistochemistry staining of FFPE human rectal adenocarcinoma tissue using CDH17 Antibody / Liver-Intestine Cadherin Antibody demonstrates strong membranous HRP-DAB brown staining in malignant gland-forming epithelial cells.
+The staining pattern is consistent with expression of CDH17 (LI-cadherin), a calcium-dependent cell adhesion molecule involved in epithelial organization, maintenance of tissue integrity, and regulation of cell-cell interactions within the gastrointestinal tract.
+Prominent membrane-associated staining highlights cohesive tumor cell populations and preserved glandular architecture, while adjacent stromal elements show minimal background reactivity.
+CDH17 is widely used as a marker of gastrointestinal epithelial differentiation and intestinal-type adenocarcinomas.
+HIER was performed by boiling tissue sections in pH 8 EDTA buffer for 20 minutes followed by cooling prior to immunostaining.

 Availability 1-3 business days